mtempleheald/mtempleheald.github.io/experience/aqa.md

     * Reduced development complexity and enforced adherence to a common standard.
     * Reduced development time for re-skin.
     * Reduced regression testing time after re-skin compared with the adoption of a new theme.
     * Faster loading times due to fewer images and use of newer features.

+🔑 Oracle - APEX - Technical Design - HTML5 - CSS3 - JavaScript

 ## AQA - Management information data warehouse